Graduate Recruitment, Enhancement and Travel (GREAT) Program

 As the unit administering the program, the Graduate and Professional School thanks the CPI, President M. Katherine Banks, and Vice President for Research Jack Baldauf for their important work on this initiative.
 We look forward to the positive impact the GREAT Program will undoubtedly make on recruiting and will continue to seek ways to work with the CPI and other stakeholders to elevate graduate and professional education at Texas A&M and keep the university on an upward trajectory in building our global reputation.

 Doctoral students, faculty, and graduate programs are strongly encouraged to seek funding from sources external to Texas A&M University.
 Annual graduate “top-off” supplements will be provided to incentivize this activity and amplify its impact.
-The goal of the supplements is to ensure that doctoral students receive a full funding package when they are awarded an eligible nationally competitive dissertation and multi-year external fellowships or selected to be funded by eligible federal training grants, and federal research grant supplements promoting diversity.
+The goal of the supplements is to ensure that doctoral students receive a full funding package when they are awarded an eligible nationally competitive dissertation and multi-year external fellowships or selected to be funded by eligible federal training grants, and federal research grant supplements promoting climate enhancement.
 A full funding package annually includes

 - a monthly stipend of at least $3,000 per month or up to the monthly amount of the fellowship/training grant stipend if greater than $3,000 per month,